 So here’s how we planted our second chance crop of garlic-

 First- we did set up the patch in the same way, lots of alpaca pooh tilled in and let to rest for a few weeks.
 But the spot was different.
 We chose a slight incline closer to the shed.
 This is to keep the water from pooling and causing the root rot I mentioned above.

 Second- we are planting in the fall this time, mulching the area with spent hay from the alpacas kicking it around their barn.

-Third- we are using all organic bulbs fresh from the grocer.
+Third- we are using all organic bulbs fresh from the grocer and a family friend.
 We don’t have any idea what type they are, but that is less important to us then the fact that they aren’t dead, practically dust and therefore a waste of time to plant.

-So MrGillis tilled in the alpaca pooh, and in rows about 18″ apart, he placed the bulbs about 6 inches apart, about 2 inches into the amended soil.
+So MrGillis tilled in the alpaca pooh, and in rows about 18″ apart, he placed the cloves about 6 inches apart, about 2 inches deep into the amended soil.

 Here is what the end product of planting looks like-